ibm-cloud-docs/vpc/nlb-update.md

 The Active button on the upper left of your screen now shows as Updating.
 When Updating changes back to Active, the update is done and the new changes are applied.
 {: note}

-## Updating a network load balancer from the CLI
+## Updating a network load balancer by using the CLI
 {: #nlb-updating-cli}
 {: cli}